mpokryva/resume-template/_posts/2021-01-11-how-to-hire-infrastructure-engineers.md

 ### Humility
 Designing distributed systems and interfaces is challenging and often involves a lot of mistakes.
 It’s important to look for people that understand this, and there are a few specifics to look for:

-- Engineers that think in a “failure-first” mindset.
-Rather than designing the “perfect system,” it’s important to assume failure will happen (and more often, as you scale) and apply some stability patterns like load balancing, redundancy, timeouts, retries, and circuit breakers.
+- **Engineers that think in a “failure-first” mindset.** Rather than designing the “perfect system,” it’s important to assume failure will happen (and more often, as you scale) and apply some stability patterns like load balancing, redundancy, timeouts, retries, and circuit breakers.
-- Engineers that are willing to change their minds during the system design interview if you suggest better solutions.
+- **Engineers that are willing to change their minds** during the system design interview if you suggest better solutions.
-- In terms of interface design, engineers should design APIs that are coherent and easy to understand, but also easy to evolve in case mistakes are made or product requirements change.
+- **Engineers that design coherent, intuitive, and evolvable APIs.**

 ### Track record of “above and beyond” achievements at past jobs/projects/etc